Women’s Glasses

 What to Avoid

-- ✕Round frames — mirror and emphasise the circular face shape — one of the most commonly cited mismatches in eyewear styling
+- ✕Round frames — mirror and emphasise the circular face shape — this includes the 2026 vintage round revival

 - ✕Very small frames — get lost in fuller cheeks and provide no structural definition